BrynCovington/CSC130DSpring2018/README.md

 The file will show you the very early steps of a new programer.
 The assigment was to create a program to read simple equations and there was an enhancement to add remainders.

 DAY 4 :
+The file will show Temperature Conversion from Fahrenheit to Celsius and vice versa.

+DAY 5:
 The file will show